britbase.info

 TPR tournament performance rating

-Varsity as in 'Varsity match', refers specifically to matches between Oxford and Cambridge universities.
+Varsity as in 'Varsity match', refers specifically to annual matches between Oxford and Cambridge universities.

 Warks, Warws Warwickshire